FredrikAugust/atlas/README.md

 };
 ```

+All `Marker`s and other elements should be children of a map, and you should not nest `Map`s.

 ### Marker

 The marker is a common object in maps.
-It has to be a child of the provider.
+It has to be a child of a `Map`.

 ```tsx
 import { Map, Marker, useGoogle } from "reactive-atlas";